prabusw/beancount-importer-zeodha/README.md

 # beancount-importer-zeodha

+Importer for Zerodha

 This is an importer for csv formatted tradebook from Indian stock broker Zerodha.
 Every decent broker in India, gives similar tradebook.
 So this importer can work almost for every broker who provides tradebook in csv format.

 This importer zerodha.py is based almost entirely on the sample csv importer "utrade_csv.py" provided by the Beancount author Martin Blais.